Agriculture in RI

 Rhode Island Land Trust Council

-The Rhode Island Land Trust Council is a coalition of the state’s land trusts - community-based organizations formed to protect land that preserves the open spaces, natural areas, scenic character, farm lands, forests, historic sites, watersheds, and drinking water supplies that define the character of our communities and our state.
-Collectively, land trusts are preserving the special places that are our heritage and will be our legacy for future generations.
+The Rhode Island Land Trust Council is a coalition of the state’s land trusts - community-based organizations formed to protect our special places: the scenic open spaces, natural areas, farms, forests, historic sites, watersheds, and drinking water supplies that define the character of our communities and our state.
+Land trusts are protecting our heritage so that it will be a legacy for future generations.

 Photo credit: David Thalmann, Aquidneck Land Trust

-Land Trusts in Rhode Island are grass roots organizations that reflect the uniqueness and priorities of their communities.
+Land Trusts in Rhode Island are grass roots organizations that reflect the unique priorities of their communities.
 Rhode Island’s first land trusts were formed in 1972.
 Today there are over 45 land trusts in the state.

-Only 7 Rhode Island land trusts have staff - the others are volunteer organizations.
+Only 11 Rhode Island land trusts have staff - the others are volunteer organizations.
 Dozens of people across the state volunteer 100's of hours to preserve and manage our communities' most valued open space lands.
+You can help by joining and volunteering for the land trust in your community.

 Check out the special events for everyone, at every age - guided hikes, full moon walks, farm tours, hot dog roasts, community festivals,and a whole lot more.